 VERSE 24: "So for the second time they called the man who had been blind and said to him, "Give glory to God.
 We know that this man is a sinner."

-VERSE 25: "He answered, "Whether he is a sinner I do not know.
-One thing I do know, that though I was blind, now I see."
-26They said to him, "What did he do to you?
+VERSES 26-27: They said to him, "What did he do to you?
 How did he open your eyes?"
 27He answered them, "I have told you already, and you would not listen.
 Why do you want to hear it again?
 Do you also want to become his disciples?"

 VERSE 28-29: "And they reviled him, saying, "You are his disciple, but we are disciples of Moses.
 29We know that God has spoken to Moses, but as for this man, we do not know where he comes from."

 "They reviled him," (used abusive language), then admitted they did not know where Jesus came from.
 This may have been an allusion to Jesus' heritage that seems to reappear from time to time.